 - Once the flames are extinguished, Christmas pudding often gets a warm sauce (sometimes boozy) or cream spooned on top, while fruitcake rarely even has icing (and if it does, it’s probably Christmas cake, yet another British holiday dessert tradition).

-Christmas pudding is not just a cousin to fruitcake, it’s also similar in many respects to mincemeat pie—which, in at least one historical case, has been made with whale meat…compared to that, beef suet doesn’t sound so bad, huh?
+Christmas pudding is a cousin not just to fruitcake; it’s also similar in many respects to mincemeat pie—which, in at least one historical case, has been made with whale meat…so compared to that, beef suet doesn’t sound so bad, huh?

 So What’s the Deal with the Song?